My Cart

 Used here with the author's permission.

-Violet Nesdoly lives near Vancouver, B.C.
-When she's not working at various writing projects she enjoys reading and walking local nature trails with her husband, camera in hand.
-Her poems have appeared in a variety of print and online publications (Time of Singing, Prairie Messenger, Utmost Christian Writers and Your Daily Poem, among them).
-She has also published two books of poetry—Calendar (2004), Family Reunion (2007), and a novel, Destiny's Hands (2012).
-Visit her on the web at violetnesdoly.com.
+Violet Nesdoly lives near Vancouver, British Columbia.
+When she's not working on various writing projects, she enjoys making art, reading, and walking local nature trails with her husband, camera in hand.
+Violet is the author of two poetry collections and two novels; her poems have appeared in anthologies and a variety of print and online publications.
+Learn more about Violet at violetnesdoly.com.

 Post New Comment: